top of page

 Alisha Hnatjuk {pronounced 'nar-ti-yook'} is a writer/director/producer based in Naarm (Melbourne).

-Most recently, she's written on two seasons of 'Five Bedrooms' (Paramount+, Peacock & BBC), and has been involved in writer's rooms for Paper Dolls (Helium) and Framed (Princess Pictures).
+She’s currently undertaking a director’s attachment at Neighbours where she’ll direct her first half hour of television.
+She's written on two seasons of 'Five Bedrooms' (Paramount+, Peacock & BBC), and has been involved in writer's rooms for Paper Dolls (Helium) and Framed (Princess Pictures).

 Alisha was awarded Outstanding Emerging Female Director at Academy® Award-qualifying Flickerfest International Film Festival 2021 for her narrative short film ‘Jean’ (2020).
 The film also screened at Palm Springs International ShortFest, HollyShorts Film Festival, and was nominated for Best Direction in a Short Film at the Australian Directors' Guild Awards in 2021.
-Her latest short, Mira's Daughter, premiered at MIFF 2022.
+Her latest short, 'Mira's Daughter', premiered at MIFF 2022 and qualified her for the MIFF Accelerator Lab for emerging Australian directors.

 In 2017, she was one of fifteen emerging female television screenwriters selected for Screen Australia's ROAR screenwriting development program.